NVlabs/FPSci/docs/startupConfigReadme.md

 # Fields
 The following fields are valid for a startupconfig.Any file:

 * `playMode` controls whether the application is run in experiment mode, or debug mode.
 When `playMode`=`True` the application is in experiment mode.
-Here the application runs fullscreen as intended for measurements.
-In debug mode (`playMode`=`False`) the application is drawn as windowed with additional dialogs available for user mouse interaction.
+In debug mode (`playMode`=`False`) the application isrun with additional windows available for user mouse interaction.
 This is recommended for developers only.
+* `fullscreen` controls whether the application is run in fullscreen mode or windowed (independent of other options)
 * `experimentConfigPath` sets the path to an [experiment config file](./experimentConfigReadme.md) for futher configuration of an experiment.
 * `userConfigPath` sets the path to a user config file for per user setup.
 * `audioEnable` turns on or off audio